harish-x/log-boy/CONTRIBUTING.md

 # Contributing to LogBoy

-Thank you for your interest in contributing to **LogBoy** – a platform for centralized logging and metrics transport across microservices.
+Thank you for your interest in contributing to **LogBoy** – a platform for centralized logging and metrics transport system.

 We welcome community contributions to improve the system, add features, optimize performance, and extend support across multiple languages.